apteacher/apteacher.github.io/z_page4.markdown

 # smart devices policy

-All smart devices should be stored in the school bag and on mute/vibrate.
+All smart phones/watches should be stored in the school bag and on mute/vibrate.

 # language